How to host a white elephant party that’s (actually) fun

 Close up photograph of two friends wrapping presents on a table.

-The air is chilly, the morning grass frosty, and the pumpkins are adding warmth and color to the front steps.
+The air is chilly, the morning grass is frosty, and the pumpkins are adding warmth and color to the front steps.
 This can only mean one thing: the season for scheming up holiday party ideas is upon us.

 Naturally, your friend group or coworkers have designated you to plan something spectacular.
 You want to provide them with energy, festive decor, and merriment for hours, so you turn to none other than the white elephant gift exchange.